10 Things to Do in Washington DC in Winter

 Bryce Mountain Resort in Basye| ©Politanvm

-• Whitetail Ski Resort, Mercersburg in Pennsylvania is just a couple of hours from the capital .
+• Whitetail Ski Resort in Mercersburg, Pennsylvania , is just a couple of hours from the capital.

-Reserve tickets to see the Wizards
+Book tickets to see the Wizards

-Ford's Theatre| ©JGHowes
+Ford Theatre| ©JGHowes

-Ford's Theatre| ©JGHowes
+Ford Theatre| ©JGHowes

-Book the Lincoln Assassination Tour
+Book the Lincoln assassination tour

 Smithsonian Museum| ©Bobak Ha'Eri